Azure/AVM-Test/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 ## PowerShell Helper Script To Setup Fork & CI Test Environment

+{{% notice style="caution" title="Only available for Service Principal + Secret authentication method [Deprecated]" %}}

+The PowerShell Helper Script currently only supports the Service Principal + Secret authentication method, which is deprecated.
+It is recommended to start adopting OpenID Connect (OIDC) authentication instead.

+{{% /notice %}}

-To simplify the setup of the fork, clone and configuration of the required secrets, SPN and RBAC assignments in your Azure environment for the CI framework to function correctly in your fork, we have created a PowerShell script that you can use to do steps [1](#1-setup-your-azure-test-environment), [2](#2-fork-the-module-source-repository) & [3](#3-configure-your-ci-environment) below.
+To simplify the setup of the fork, clone and configuration of the required secrets, SPN and RBAC assignments in your Azure environment for the CI framework to function correctly in your fork, we have created a PowerShell script that you can use to do steps [1](#1-fork-the-module-source-repository), [2](#2-configure-a-deployment-identity-in-azure) & [3](#3-configure-your-ci-environment) below.

 {{% notice style="important" %}}